Gagniuc/PC-World/README.md

 ### Runtime behavior

+The runtime logic was built around the actual files available for each software entry.
+Every program directory could contain a different combination of installer, directly executable application, archive and documentation files, so the interface inspected the corresponding path before deciding which controls should be available to the user.
+This made the launcher tolerant of different software-distribution formats.
+A program could be supplied as a conventional setup package, as a directly runnable executable, as a ZIP archive to be copied from the CD, or simply with documentation.
+The interface adapted automatically to these cases instead of requiring every entry to follow the same packaging model.
 For each software entry, the interface enabled only the operations supported by the files present in the corresponding program directory.

 | Romanian | English | Function |
 |---|---|---|